 - designated additional spectrum in millimetre wave bands for unlicensed use;

-- is considering opening the U-NII-4 sub-band of the 5GHz band for Wi-Fi through a proceeding exploring how unlicensed services can share the band with incumbent Intelligent Transportation Services.
+- is considering opening the U-NII-4 sub-band of the 5GHz band for Wi-Fi through a proceeding exploring how unlicensed services can share the band with incumbent Intelligent Transportation Services; and

 Notably, in 2016 the FCC decided not to open the U-NII-2b sub-band of the 5GHz band to Wi-Fi after analysing the potential of sharing with incumbent government operations.
 The FCC also recently opened the 3.5GHz band for a mix of light-licensed and ‘licensed-by-rule’ operations.
 While the licensed-by-rule operations are not unlicensed or governed by Part 15 rules, they are likely to share many characteristics with Wi-Fi deployments.
-Finally, the FCC has issued a notice of inquiry seeking input on potential uses of ‘mid band’ spectrum (ie, spectrum above 3.7GHz but below millimetre wave) for wireless broadband, potentially including unlicensed operations in the 6GHz band.
+Finally, in 2018 the FCC has issued a notice of proposed rulemaking to expand the flexible use of ‘mid band’ spectrum (ie, spectrum above 3.7GHz but below millimetre wave) for wireless broadband and has also issued a notice of proposed rulemaking to permit unlicensed use in the 6GHz band.